-Adobe Acrobat Pro DC (Windows & Mac): Adobe Acrobat Pro was the first app for reading and editing PDF documents, and is still one of the best options.
+- Adobe Acrobat Pro was the first app for reading and editing PDF documents and is still one of the best options.
 However, it is quite expensive.
-An annual subscription costs $179.88.
-Read our Acrobat Pro review.

-ABBYY FineReader (Windows & Mac): ABBYY FineReader is a well-respected app that shares many features with Acrobat.
-It, too, comes with a high price tag, though not a subscription.
+- ABBYY FineReader is a well-respected app that shares many features with Acrobat.
+It, too, comes with a slightly high price tag through a subscription.

-Apple Preview (Mac): The Mac's Preview app allows you to not only view PDF documents, but mark them up as well.
+- Mac’s Preview app allows you to not only view PDF documents but mark them up as well.
 The Markup toolbar includes icons for sketching, drawing, adding shapes, typing text, adding signatures, and adding pop-up notes.
-This functionality has recently been expanded for macOS High Sierra.

 PDF documents are common, but difficult to edit.
 Able2Extract solves this problem by quickly and accurately converting PDF documents to common Microsoft, OpenOffice and AutoCAD file formats.